abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

     The ``NextSolution()`` method returns ``true`` if if finds the next solution, ``false`` otherwise.
-Notice that the statistics are not reset whatsoever from one call of ``NextSolution()`` to the other even if another phase is started.
+Notice that the statistics are not reset whatsoever from one call of ``NextSolution()`` to the next one.

-    We present this algorithm and discuss it right after in more details. ``SearchMonitor``'s callbacks are indicated by the
+    We present and discuss this algorithm below. ``SearchMonitor``'s callbacks are indicated by the
     comment:

     ..  code-block:: c++